 The Choral Arts Laboratory is an annual commissioning and residency program, begun in 2003, which is designed to give American composers under the age of 35 the opportunity to work with the professional singers of Volti during the compositional process.
 The composer is invited not only to create a work for the ensemble, but to develop the composition in a workshop setting.
 The composer is then given more time to work out issues discovered during rehearsal with the singers, as well as during consultations with Artistic Director Robert Geary and Volti’s longtime Resident Composer, Mark Winges.
-This collaboration culminates in the world-premiere performances given by Bob Geary and Volti during the regular concert season.
+This collaboration culminates in the world-premiere performances given by Volti during the regular concert season.

 What makes Volti’s Choral Arts Laboratory program so unique is that over an extended period of time, you learn the finer points of writing for a great choir that loves new music, with a conductor and resident composer who really care about the process.
 You are allowed to try different options, see what works and what doesn’t work, refine what you write the first time around and get it right for the premiere.
 I cannot think of a better program than this one, in North America or anywhere else, for honing your craft as a composer of choral music.
 This was one of the most important educational experiences I have ever had as a composer.

 —Robert Paterson, 2004/05 CAL composer

 Volti is the kind of choir I always hoped existed but until now had never encountered: a group of extremely smart musicians, dedicated exclusively to new music, in search of genuinely new compositional voices.
 They program some daring (not to mention difficult) repertoire, and the singers themselves are proud of their work and their unique place in the music community here.